ra559/cis106/_labs/lab6.md

 1. List only the hidden files inside the `lab6` directory.
 2. List all the files with a 2 letter file extension in the `lab6` directory
-3. List all the files that start with letter `l`, have one character after letter `l`, and the letters `st`.
+3. Inside the `lab6` directory, list all the files that start with letter `l`, have one character after letter `l`, and the letters `st`.
 The the rest of the file name is irrelevant.
-4. List all the files that have an `_` and two characters before the file extension.
+4. Inside the `lab6` directory, list all the files that have an `_` and two characters before the file extension.

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**